ideas-lab-nus/vizpro/docs/docs/dev.md

 While React is used to organize the structure of the application, d3.js is the main library working behind the scenes that allows the creation of components and handles all the visualization aspects.

-React was incorporated to allow this application to be packaged and served on npm easily.
+React is incorporated to allow this application to be packaged and served on npm easily.

 If you're here in pursuit of adding or modifying functionality of the visual programming interface, you can skip to [D3.js](#d3js) where the most of the logic sits.
 It is still recommended to read the [React](#react) segment as well to grasp a complete idea of how this tool works :)